 You never know when you’ll need last-minute childcare.
 Whether your child gets sick and can’t attend daycare or school, or the nanny calls in sick, you’ll need a good childcare network to rely on.
-We will suggest a few ways the pros find a baby sitting service or one day daycare for their little ones.
-These methods will even help with finding childcare when you are on maternity leave or on bed rest.
+There are a few solid methods that work when you are in a pinch looking for last minute child care or if you need help while you are on maternity leave or on bed rest.

-Here are 7 helpful tips to cover last-minute childcare needs:
+7 helpful tips to cover last minute childcare needs:

 - If you have a nanny, coordinate with her in advance to designate a back-up replacement in the event that she is sick or unable to babysit.
 Although she is not responsible for finding a replacement, she’ll likely want to help you and will be glad to suggest another nanny or friend who may be able to fill in when you need a babysitter.
 If you hired your nanny through a nanny or baby sitting service, the service may be able to provide a backup babysitter when yours is sick.

 - Visit UrbanSitter to find a babysitter any time you need one.
 UrbanSitter is not just for date night.
 It’s an ultimate childcare resource and referral website, where you can find babysitters recommended by parents in your community.
 Make it your go-to to start building your childcare network.
 You can see who is available today and book a job within minutes–whether you need someone last minute, for a day, a week or even longer.